IJS teaches people who are seeking a deeper, richer and more meaningful life experience Jewish spiritual practices that are grounded in mindfulness.

 Rabbi Goldberg authored a guidebook on spirituality and recovery with Drexel University and consults on the integration of spiritually informed care.
 She was honored to be the first woman to lead the Philadelphia Board of Rabbis.
 She maintains a private spiritual direction and pastoral counseling practice and provides consultation and coaching for rabbinic colleagues.

-Dr. Mira Neshama Weil
+Rabba Dr. Mira Neshama Niculescu

 Rabbi Dorothy Richman